Street Music (1936 film)

 Street Music (German: Straßenmusik) is a 1936 German comedy film directed by Hans Deppe and starring Jessie Vihrog, Fritz Genschow and Ernst Legal.
 The film's sets were designed by the art director Max Seefelder.
 It was made by Bavaria Film at the Emelka Studios in Munich.

 Plot

 Hans, Otto and Paul are unemployed musicians.
-Grete, a neighbor, supports that the men become street musicians.
-Otto finds and sells a valuable object to buy alcoholic drinks.
-Hans spends his money with a widowed woman, Neumann.
-Meanwhile, Grete has impregnated a woman.
+Grete, a neighbor, supports their efforts to become street musicians.
+Otto finds a valuable object but instead of turning it in, he sells it to buy alcoholic drinks.
+Hans spends his money with a widowed woman, Hilde, unaware that Grete is pregnant from him.